 We have a limited supply of discounted tickets available.
 Details HERE.

 On any given night in Baltimore City, an estimated 4,000 people experience homelessness.

 Project PLASE provides essential housing and support services to homeless citizens.
 We serve approximately 450 individuals in our Transitional and Permanent Housing programs each year, and thousands over the past 41 years.

 Housing Baltimore’s Most Vulnerable

-Our transitional housing program is intended to house and serve homeless citizens who have special needs, in temporary housing, with 24 hour supported supervision and case management.
-Learn more about our transitional housing program HERE.
+Our emergency housing program is intended to house and serve homeless citizens who have special needs, in temporary housing, with 24 hour supported supervision and case management.
+Learn more about our emergency housing program HERE.

 Project PLASE’s Permanent Housing Program offers both personal independence and continued support from PLASE’s dedicated Outreach Counselors to prevent clients from relapsing into homelessness.
 Learn more about our permanent housing programs HERE.